ohfernando/intro-python-for-biosci/README.md

 Each exercise is available in its own subfolder.
 Please make sure to deposit any files to be used for each script in the specified subfolder.
 A test file is available in the exercise-specific folder if you prefer.

+Some of these scripts may take 5-10 minutes to run.
+I've incuded estimated runtime in scripts which may take longer than a few minutes to run.
+Please be patient!

 Exercise-specific instructions:

 Exercise 1: